Brand development that increases sales velocity, guaranteed.

 Occasionally, a stolen (or inadvertently appropriated) logo design can bring design flaws to light.
 In the case of Airbnb and Automation Anywhere, not only was there a kind of completely accidental hijacking of Automation Anywhere’s original logo design, but the original design was [ahem] not great.
 (Many articles pointed out that it is quite similar to an immature rendering of a certain part of the anatomy.)
 The fact that the incident was spotted by several amused bloggers might have caused both organizations to reevaluate their logo choice, and both companies issued a statement that they were in the process of modifying their individual logos.
 That way, they both ended up with a better logo anyhow.
 Also, both companies got quite a bit of free publicity.
 So, all’s well that ends well.

-But wait, what if my brand was already stolen and the thieves ran my brand identity completely into the ground or worse — became successful beyond my wildest dreams and have infinitely superior lawyers?
+But wait, what if my brand was already stolen and the thieves ran my brand identity completely into the ground, or worse, became successful beyond my wildest dreams and have infinitely superior lawyers?
 Fear not; we’ll address that in our next installment.

 Subscribe to